T Tauri with Hind's Variable Nebula to the right. Image credit: Two Micron All Sky Survey.

 Location of T Tauri in the sky.
 Credit Jerry Lodriguss:

-Like all of its kind, T Tauri is an irregular variable.
+Like all members of its kind, T Tauri is an irregular variable.
 It has been known to shine as brightly as magnitude 9.3 and as dimly as magnitude 14, though for the past century or so it has tended toward the brighter end of this range.
-It can vary by a few tenths of a magnitude on nearly a daily basis without any discernable pattern.
+It can vary by a few tenths of a magnitude on nearly a daily basis without any discernible pattern.

-As if all this were not enough, T Tauri turns out to have a binary companion, detected by its infrared glow, 0.5 arc-second to the south (hence known as T Tauri S, while T Tauri becomes T Tauri N), and there is even data to such that T Tauri is a triple-star system.
+Much more recently, 30 arc-seconds west of the brightest point in Hind's nebula has been uncovered a Herbig-Haro object – a jet of the type commonly associated with young, mass-ejecting stars.
+As if all this were not enough, T Tauri turns out to have a binary companion, detected by its infrared glow, 0.5 arc-second to the south – hence known as T Tauri S, while T Tauri becomes T Tauri N – and there is even data to such that T Tauri is a triple-star system.